dotaheor/unify-Go-builtin-and-custom-generics/README.md

 type MyInt = G[int]
 ```

+### Calls with the same arguments to a `gen` produce the same output.

+The same output can be viewed as an anonymous package.

 ### Cyclic calls between `gen`s declared in the same package are disallowed.

 _(Early revisons of this propsoal simply mention that cyclic `gen` calls are allowed.
 This is changed now.)_

+Some cyclic `gen` calls are problematic, some might be not.
+But to avoid the complexity, cyclic `gen` calls are disallowed.

 As cyclic package dependencies are disallowed, cyclic calls to `gen`s declared in different packages are impossible.